jboetticher/cross-chain-dao/README.md

 ```

 ## Begin a Proposal & Vote
-You can begin a proposal on the hub chain.
+You can begin a proposal on the hub chain that increments a number using the SimpleIncrementer.

 ```
 npx hardhat newEmptyProposal --desc "My first cross-chain proposal!"